vanichols/ccweedmeta-analysis/README.md

-# Nichols_et_al_2020
+# Cover crops and weed suppression in the US Midwest: A meta-analysis and modeling study

-R code accompanying the publication Nichols et al. (2020) Cover crops reduce weed biomass but maize-soybean managment limits suppression potential.
+R code accompanying the publication:

+*Nichols V, R Martinez-Feria, D Weisberger, S Carlson, B Basso, A Basche (2020) Cover crops and weed suppression in the US Midwest: A meta-analysis and modeling study.*

+The link to the paper will be added upon publication.